samsonalxgit/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 For doing this project I used Google searches, Youtube tutorials and also stack overflow.
 Resources provided on the page also were most supportive to accomplish this project.
-Below are detail of tne project
+Below are detail of the project
 Requirements
 General
 Allowed editors: vi, vim, emacs